xqb64/synapse/README.md

 Contributors to this project are very welcome -- specifically, suggestions (and PRs) as for how to make the whole system even faster, because I suspect there's still more performance left to be squeezed out.

 ## See also
-[venom](https://github.com/xqb64/venom) - My firist attempt, written in C
+[venom](https://github.com/xqb64/venom) - My first attempt, written in C

 ## Licensing